Victor Dauer

 Victor P. Dauer (April 14, 1909 – September 30, 2000) was an American football and baseball coach and college athletics administrator.
 He served as the head football and head baseball coach at Valparaiso University during the 1941–42 academic year.

 Dauer was born on April 14, 1909, in Hammond, Indiana.
 He graduated from Emerson High School in Gary, Indiana.
 He played college football and college basketball at Indiana University Bloomington.

-Dauer served in the United States Army during World War II.
+Dauer served as an officer in the United States Army during World War II.
+He was an assistant coach for the 1943 Camp Davis Fighting AA's football team and was head coach of Camp Davis's basketball team in 1943–44.

 In 1947, he was appointed assistant professor and assistant athletic director Springfield College in Springfield, Massachusetts.
 In 1949, he moved to Washington State University as an assistant professor in the Men's Physical Education Department.
 Dauer earned a PhD in education from the University of Michigan in 1951.